Laboratory-Imaging/JOBS-examples/NIS_v6.10/32-Move_to_custom_focus/README.md

 ### 4. Move to custom focus plane in the JOB

 In the JOB we add:

-- GA3 task to run the recipe and calculate the focus plane,
+- GA3 task to run the recipe and calculate the focus plane
 - Expression task to move the current Z position to the calculated position and
 - Capture task to capture the image at the calculated focus position.